fabiokerstens/FDIR_PQ9/README.md

 One can test if a successful connection is obtained by sending a ping request to DEBUG if connected to the LaunchPad or to ADB when connected to the Delfi-PQ hardware via FLATSAT.
 In the DataLog on the left side of the screen, a transmitted message should now prompt in yellow, as well as a received message in black.
 In case no message is received, or the command is not recognized by the EGSE software, the user is advised to shut down the EGSE application programming interface and re-deploy it with the steps described in this section.

-Running the Python testing software is done via the **client_adb.py** when connected to the Delfi-PQ ADB subsystem via FLATSAT, or **client_ti.py** for testing the code wth LaunchPad.
+Running the Python testing software is done via the **client_adb.py** when connected to the Delfi-PQ ADB subsystem via FLATSAT, or **client_ti.py** for testing the code with LaunchPad.
 One can open any Python 2.7 editor (e.g. IDLE) to open this file and run it.
 Additionally, one can also run the script directly via Windows Powershell or LINUX terminal when using the command:

 ```
-cd FDIR_PQ9\fault_injection
+cd ...\FDIR_PQ9\fault_injection
 python client_adb.py
 ```
 In both the EGSE GUI and the Python files, the memory address must be input in decimal, for which the range is